sokoloowski/sokoloowski/README.md

 ### Hi there 👋

+Welcome no my GitHub profile!
+I'm IT specialist and webdev from Nowy Sacz, Poland.

+Some info:

+- studying at AGH
+- working on intelligent hives
+- using Manjaro Linux as main OS

 <!--
 **sokoloowski/sokoloowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.